jackderemiah/jackderemiah/README.md

   -  I'm currently learning Blender and Go

-  - Always interested in helping with new, fun projects!
+  - Always interested in helping with fun and new projects!

   Feel free to contact me

 https://www.jackderemiah.org